abshirahmed/express-url-scrapper/README.md

 the crawler visits each URL it finds on the same domain, printing each URL visited alongside a list of links found on that page.
 The crawler is limited to one subdomain to prevent crawling external links.

+_Note: This api currently only supports crawling static websites.
+It does not support crawling dynamic websites that require authentication or use JavaScript to render content._

 ### Features

 - Crawls all pages within a single subdomain.